Compass/compass/doc-src/content/CONTRIBUTING.markdown

 1. Users specify their own selectors.
 Compass never forces a user to use a presentational class name.
+2. Compass does not require javascript.
+It is a CSS framework.
+3. Compass core is "design agnostic".
+This is why compass core has no grid framework -- grids are not design agnostic.
-2. Compass frameworks are not special.
+4. Compass frameworks are not special.
 If compass can do it, so should an extension be able.
-3. Sass is awesome -- Compass should make sass more accessible and demonstrate how to use Sass to it's fullest potential.
+5. Sass is awesome -- Compass should make sass more accessible and demonstrate how to use Sass to it's fullest potential.
-4. Developing across browsers is hard and will always be hard.
+6. Developing across browsers is hard and will always be hard.
 It takes a community to get it right.
+7. By default, Compass supports as many browsers as it can.
+Where it can't it progressively enhances.
+Where it degrades, the documentation should make a note.
+Deviation from this requires an excellent reason.
+8. Compass is a proving ground for Sass features.
+The watcher and color functions are examples of features that started in Compass and got moved to Sass.

-<h2 id="api-conventions">Stylesheet Conventions</h2>
+<h2 id="stylesheet-conventions">Stylesheet Conventions</h2>

-TODO
+1. All framework stylesheets are partials.
+Their filename begin with an underscore.
+   Otherwise, Sass will create stylesheets directly into the user's CSS directory.
+2. Compass imports do not emit styles.
+There are a few limited exceptions to this like the resets and base classes for inheritance.
+3. Mixins with two-level defaults.
+Mixins often provide two levels of default values.
+The first is a global default that can be overridden once.
+The second is a default that can be overridden when the mixin is included.
+4. Mixin argument names are part of the public API, make sure they are understandable and not needlessly truncated or terse.
+5. If adding a new folder of stylesheets, add a single stylesheet with the same name that imports all of the stylesheets in the folder.
+6. Try to avoid passing selectors as arguments.
+This is what mixins are for.

-<h2 id="faq">Common Problems/Misc</h2>
+<h2 id="faq">Common Problems &amp; Miscellaneous Info</h2>

 <h3 id="setting-up-git">Setting up Git</h3>